BookmapAPI/DemoStrategies/Strategies/src/main/java/velox/api/layer1/simpledemo/alerts/README.md

 The text message of the popup is defined by an addon.
 Notifications also can have a specific sound alert - you can add some melody, or transform a text to sound.
-You can also specify the repeats count and a delay between sounds for the sound alert - that is, if a user missed the first alert, he will be notified by the repeats.
+You can also specify the repeats count and a delay between sounds for the sound alert - that is, if a user missed the first alert, they will be notified by the repeats.

 ### Where can I see the code examples?